daisheng123/SeedRuler/README.md

 To install Java:<br>

 Go to the Oracle official website to download the latest version of Java JDK: https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
 Install Java JDK: Follow the instructions on the download page to complete the installation.
-After the installation is complete, set the JAVA_HOME environment variable to point to the installation directory of JDK.
+After the installation is complete, set the JAVA_HOME environment variable to point to the installation directory of JDK.<br>
 To install MySQL:<br>

 Go to the MySQL official website to download the latest version of MySQL database: https://dev.mysql.com/downloads/mysql/